Grammarly vs. PerfectIt: Which Is Better?

 5) Where They Work

-Grammarly takes the cake when discussing where you can use these tools.
+Grammarly takes the cake when it comes to where you can use these tools.

 Where Does Grammarly Work?